johannesulf/nautilus/docs/guides/parallelization.rst

 Notes
 -----

 Here are a few additional notes about parallelization.
 First, note that some functions, i.e., those used in ``numpy``, may distribute operations internally via OpenMP.
-This may interfere with the top-level parallelization performed by nautilus.
+This may interfere with the top-level parallelization performed by ``nautilus``.
 Thus, it may be beneficial to deactivate OpenMP parallelization manually.

 .. code-block:: python